A meekly hare named Carson’s small and young

 They’re made to love and learn with grace and zeal.

-Cement and metal, Carson ponders, frames
+Cement and metal, Carson thought, does frame

-Electric vessels course in towns as flames
+Electric veins do course in towns as flame

 Ignited lamps where gifted people stood.